Coca Cola 600

 Coca-Cola 600 is a 600-mile NASCAR Cup Series race held at the Charlotte Motor Speedway in, North Carolina.
 The race occurs during the Memorial Day weekend.

-The primary race, held in 1960.
-Additionally, it the first held at the new Charlotte Motor Speedway.
-It is the longest race on NASCAR’s timetable at 600 miles.
-It was initially called the World 600.
+It was the first race held at the new Charlotte Motor Speedway.
+At 600 miles, it is the longest race on NASCAR's timetable and was initially called the World 600.

 The race was known as the World 600 from 1960 to 1984.
 The name was changed to the Coca-Cola World 600 in 1985.